Efficient Autoregressive Shape Generation via Octree-Based Adaptive Tokenization: Experiments

 This section evaluates our text-to-shape generation quality against multiple baselines.
 We train our \ourAR on top of \ours using 439 tokens on average, and for comparison, train a GPT model on Craftsman-VQ with 512 tokens.
 We include XCube~\cite{ren2024xcube}'s pre-trained Objaverse model as a native text-to-3D baseline.
 We also compare against two image-to-3D methods, InstantMesh~\cite{xu2024instantmesh} and Craftsman~\cite{li2024craftsman}, using FLUX.1~\cite{fluxschnell} to generate condition images from input text.

-\myparagraph{Results.} We quantitatively evaluate generation quality in \reftbl{gen} by rendering generated shapes and computing Frechet Inception Distance (FID) ~\cite{heusel2017fid,parmar2021cleanfid}, and Kernel Inception Distance (KID)~\cite{binkowski2018kid} against groundtruth renderings.
+\myparagraph{Results.} We quantitatively evaluate generation quality in \reftbl{gen} by rendering generated shapes and computing FID~\cite{heusel2017fid,parmar2021cleanfid} and KID~\cite{binkowski2018kid} against groundtruth renderings.
 We also report CLIP-score~\cite{radford2021clip} to evaluate text-shape consistency, and average generation time to evaluate efficiency.
-In addition to quantitative measures, we also provide qualitative comparisons in \reffig{gen}.
+In addition, we also provide qualitative comparisons in \reffig{gen}.
 Overall, thanks to a more compact and representative latent space, our \ourAR produces finer details with fewer artifacts compared to Craftsman-VQ with GPT, while also outperforming other 3D generation baselines in both geometry quality and prompt adherence, with a faster runtime.